wolf-ed/quotes-lab/README.md

-# Version of Quote-wiser where it is possible to add new quotes
+# Version of Quote-wiser where I will add new functionalities

 ## Author:  Ed Wolf
 ## Table of contents